14 Zig interoperability with C

 • with any of the primitive data types that were introduced at Section 1.5.

-When we think about the second instance described above, the zig compiler does automatically convert any of the primitive data types into their C equivalents, because the compiler knows how to properly convert a i16 into a signed short, or, a u8 into a unsigned char, etc. Now, when we think about string literal values, they can be automatically converted into C strings as well, specially because the zig compiler does not forces a specific Zig data type into a string literal at first glance, unless you store this string literal into a Zig object, and explicitly annotate the data type of this object.
+When we think about the second instance described above, the zig compiler does automatically convert any of the primitive data types into their C equivalents, because the compiler knows how to properly convert a i16 into a signed short, or, a u8 into a unsigned char, etc. Now, when we think about string literal values, they can be automatically converted into C strings as well, especially because the zig compiler does not forces a specific Zig data type into a string literal at first glance, unless you store this string literal into a Zig object, and explicitly annotate the data type of this object.

 Thus, with string literal values, the zig compiler have more freedom to infer which is the appropriate data type to be used in each situation.
-You could say that the string literal value “inherits it’s data type” depending on the context that it is used.
+You could say that the string literal value “inherits its data type” depending on the context that it is used.
 Most of the times, this data type is going to be the type that we commonly associate with Zig strings ([]const u8).
 But it might be a different type depending on the situation.
 When the zig compiler detects that you are providing a string literal value as input to some C function, the compiler automatically interprets this string literal as a C string value.

 As an example, look at the code exposed below.
 Here we are using the fopen() C function to simply open and close a file.
 If you do not know how this fopen() function works in C, it takes two C strings as input.
 But in this code example below, we are passing some string literals written in our Zig code directly as inputs to this fopen() C function.